-So if you’re keen to take that camera off auto mode, then we’ve got 5 steps to help you get started on your photography journey.
+So if you’re keen to take that camera off auto mode, we’ve got five steps to help you get started on your photography journey.

-1. Considering which type of photography might be best for you
+1. Consider which type of photography might be best for you

 There are many different types of photography.
-Some of the most popular include landscape photography, portrait photography, street photography, food photography, wildlife photography, event photography, still life photography and wildlife photography – and that’s just naming eight.
-We’ll look at four of the most common photography genres below, but if you are still unsure of which genre to start with, you can have a look at this helpful guide which covers every photography genre in more depth.
+Some of the most popular include landscape photography, portrait photography, street photography, food photography, event photography, still life photography, and wildlife photography – and that’s just naming seven.

-It can be tricky trying to choose your niche when you’re just starting out.
-You may not have a specific interest in any particular type of photography yet, or want to do it all – but it’s helpful to have an idea of your interests before you go camera shopping.
+Choosing your niche isn’t always easy when you’re just starting out.
+You may not have a specific interest in any particular type of photography yet, or you may want to do it all – however, it’s helpful to have an idea of your interests before you go camera shopping.
 You might want to spend a few days trying out different types of photography and see which you find most interesting.

 It doesn’t matter what you use to take photos at this stage – an old point-and-shoot camera will work, as will a camera phone.
-To start with, it’s not about whether your photos are top quality – it’s about seeing which type of photography excites you and inspires you the most.
+To start with, it’s not about whether your photos are top quality, but more about seeing which type of photography excites and inspires you the most.

 Food photography is another popular genre, and one that’s easily accessible to most people – not everyone goes for walks along the streets, but everyone eats.
 Food photography is more technical than street photography, as you need decent lighting and to be able to actively create your scene yourself.

-Portrait photography is another good place for beginners to start.
+Portrait photography is also popular with beginners.
 Because portrait photography is all about capturing your subject’s personality, it makes sense to experiment by taking photos of friends and family – people you know and feel comfortable with.

-If you love to travel, landscape photography might be for you.
-Good landscape photography can transport the viewer into the photo and give them a sense of what the photographer saw and felt at the time (have a look at some evocative landscape photos here).
+If you love to travel, then landscape photography might be for you.
+Good landscape photography can transport the viewer into the photo and give them a sense of what the photographer saw and felt at the time.

 If you’re interested in learning photography, the first thing you’ll need is – unsurprisingly – a camera.
 Buying a decent camera doesn’t mean that you’ll instantly start taking good photos.
 But if you want to learn about photography, the natural first step is to learn about your camera, get used to the different settings, and get to work taking photos and gaining experience.

-There are four main types of camera: compact cameras, bridge cameras, DSLR cameras and mirrorless cameras.
-There are key differences in image quality, advanced features and how easy they are to use, and there definitely isn’t a one-size-fits all option.
-The best DSLR camera for portrait photographs won’t be the best camera for taking wildlife photography, so the first step is to figure out what you actually want to use your camera for.
+The key differences lie in image quality, advanced features, and how easy they are to use – and there definitely isn’t a one-size-fits-all option.
+For example, the best DSLR camera for portrait photographs won’t be the best camera for taking wildlife photography, so the first step is to figure out what you actually want to use your camera for.

-If you want to do research yourself, we recommend watching the excellent free class, How to Choose Your First DSLR Camera, or reading an in-depth guide which goes into more detail about the different features of each camera.
+If you want to do research yourself, you might find Creative Live’s excellent free class, How to Choose Your First DSLR Camera, useful.
+Or, you could read an in-depth guide from Digital Photography School, which goes into more detail about the different features of each camera.

 However, it’s worth keeping in mind that good quality cameras today are all of an exceptionally high standard, so you don’t need to worry too much about this decision.
 Once you’ve purchased a camera you like that does the job and fits your budget, you can start developing your photography skills.

-3. Deciding what equipment or accessories you need
+3. Decide what equipment or accessories you need

-First, you’ll need lenses.
-Lenses are probably the most important piece of equipment you can buy for your camera – more important even than the camera itself.
-Lenses are so crucial because they determine which photos you can take in the first place.
+Lenses are probably the most important piece of equipment you can buy for your camera – more important even than the type of camera itself.
+The reason that lenses are so crucial is because they determine which photos you can take in the first place.
 Different lenses are compatible with different types of photography.